microsoft/fast-cli/website/docs/add-a-foundation-component.md

-# Add a foundation comopnent
+# Add a foundation component

 Foundation components are similar to adding a component except they are based on the `@microsoft/fast-foundation` templates.
 These are bundled with flexible styles to provide an easy method for component creation and modification.